amitashukla/w4111.github.io/fdclarification.md

                 updated DecomposedRelation by replacing R with its decomposition

 The key is how `violates` is checked.
-You start with the fds in R's projection, and then check
+You start with the **fds in R's projection**, and then check

 1. is fd trivial?  otherwise
 2. does `X` determine R when using the fds in R's projection?

+What this means is that your decomposition may have been lossy and thus lose potential keys!
+Take the example from the lecture notes:

+        R:   ABCDE
+        FDS: A->BCDE, BC->A, D->B, C->D

+        # suppose we first check D->B:

+        D doesn't determine R, thus we decompose into: BD, ACDE

+        Let's check BD:

+          Only D->B is in its projection, thus its in BCNF.

+        Let's check ACDE:

+          Only C->D is in its projection, so ACDE is redundant.
+          Decompose into: CD, ACE

+        ACDE has empty projection, thus it's in BCNF

 ## 3NF